How do I access The Periscope Project?

 Can a patient call The Periscope Project?

-No. The resource is intended for provider-to-provider education.
+No. The resource is offered for provider-to-provider education only.

 What type of topics can be covered during the telephone consultation?

-A provider may contact The Periscope Project regarding behavioral health care needs of any reproductive aged woman.
+A provider may contact The Periscope Project regarding mental health care needs of any reproductive aged woman.
 A provider may call with general or specific questions.
+The topics and consultations must remain within the scope of the calling providers practice.
+Therefore, only providers with the ability to prescribe medications can have a conversation about medication management.
 Topics may include; treatment of a specific illness, use of a medication, use of a screening tool or questions regarding community resources for women/families experiencing perinatal mental health or substance use disorders.

 What happens when I call?